 Avalucious White (Louanne Ponder) – Performance

 Brett Piranha (Brett Frana) – Guitar

-Brian the First (Brian St Clair) – Drums
+Brian the I (Brian St Clair) – Drums

 Buck Ryder (Thomas Lockyear) – Keys